hCaptcha/hcaptcha-android-sdk/README.md

 ### Good to know
 1. The listeners (`onSuccess`, `onFailure`, `onOpen`) can be called multiple times in the following cases:
    1. the same client is used to invoke multiple verifications
    2. the config option `resetOnTimeout(true)` is used which will automatically trigger a new verification when the current token expired.
 This will result in a new success or error callback.
+Also you can [retry failed challenges with `HCaptchaException.retry`](#retry-failed-challenge)
    3. `onFailure` with `TOKEN_TIMEOUT` will be called once the token is expired.
 To prevent this you can call `HCaptchaTokenResponse.markUsed` once the token is utilized.
 Also, you can change expiration timeout with `HCaptchaConfigBuilder.tokenExpiration(timeout)` (default 2 min.)

 ## Config Params